In this guide to eating out with food allergies, chefs share their best tips to help you have a safe meal and an

 Chef cards are a handy tool when eating out with food allergies.
 Read more about chef cards and find out how to get one!

 For dinner, that means try to go out before 6:00 PM or after 9:00 PM.
 If you’re like me and have kids, this might not be a problem at all as many kids eat earlier anyway.
 Your service will probably be much quicker during those times as well.

 I mentioned earlier that a little gratitude goes a long way.
 As someone who used to work in food service, I think this deserves mentioning again.
 Chefs and restaurant staff work hard and, in most cases, they really are aiming to please.
-They know that if they do a great job they will make their patrons happy and they know that happy patrons are returning patrons.
-For a quality dining establishment especially, this is very important!
+They know that if they do a great job they will make their patrons happy.
+And they know that happy patrons are returning patrons!

 If you have been well taken care of and have had an excellent dining experience, be sure to bring your business back there again.
 If you do, you’ll probably get to know the chef and restaurant staff and you’ll find that they are even more willing to take good care of you.